I am interested in plasma physics. To which department should I apply?

 What does your policy regarding the GRE exam mean?

-In most years we have required both the GRE general test and the physics subject GRE test (only offered three times a year in September, October & April).
+For the 2024/2025 admission cycle, both the General GRE and Physics Subject exams are optional but recommended.
 Scores are due at the time of application.
-We emphasize that standardized test results are only one of the many components we take into consideration when evaluating applications; top scores are not a requirement.
+We emphasize that standardized test results are only one of the many components we take into consideration when evaluating applications; top scores are not a requirement for admission.

 We recognize that there is an ongoing debate about the usefulness of the GRE exam in graduate admissions decisions; we evaluate applications with an understanding of the exam’s limitations in mind.
 One advantage of the GRE is that it provides students from a variety of backgrounds an additional opportunity to stand out in the admissions process.